rancher/distros-test-framework/README.md

 ### Your first steps - prep your setup to run tests:
 1. Fork your own git copy, clone it and create a branch in your local git repo.

+   Please note that example files can be found under `config/examples` directory for your reference.
-2. Create the following files in config directory path:
+2. Create the following files in 'config' directory path:

-    a. `k3s.tfvars`: Copy over and edit the `k3s.tfvars.example` file
+    a. `k3s.tfvars`: Copy over `config/examples/k3s.tfvars` file into `config` directory and edit the same.

-    b. `rke2.tfvars`: Copy over and edit the `rke2.tfvars.example` file
+    b. `rke2.tfvars`: Copy over `config/examples/rke2.tfvars` file into `config` directory and edit the same.

-    c.
-Run these commands:

-    ````
-    touch config/.ssh/aws_key.pem; chmod 600 config/.ssh/aws_key.pem;
-    ````
-    Copy over contents of `jenkins-rke-validation.pem` file, or you own `.pem` file content.
-An example file can be found with permissions set.
-    There should be a corresponding AWS key pair in AWS cloud.
-Make sure the name of which pair, you have used, is added into the tfvars file in the next step.
-    Ensure permissions to this file is set so no one else has access to the same.

-    d.
-Edit the following vars in the tfvars file:
+3. Edit the following vars in the tfvars file:

     i.
 Generic variables:
     ```
     resource_name = "<name of aws resource you will create - your prefix name>"